Mystery Science Theater 3000: Format

 In November 1993, a limited selection of episodes were repackaged into an hour-long show titled Mystery Science Theater Hour, meant to be better suited for off-network syndication.
 In these, the original episode was split into two parts, each about 45 minutes long, excluding commercials.
-New skits opening and ending each episode included Mike Nelson portraying television host Jack Perkins, in a parody of Perkins' Biography series, in mock flattery of the MST3K episode being shown.
+New skits opening and ending each episode included Mike Nelson portraying television host Jack Perkins.